-Because children’s bodies are still growing and developing, pediatric tumors—especially those near the brain, head, neck, spinal cord, heart and lungs—are particularly challenging to treat with conventional radiation.
+Because children’s bodies are still growing and developing, pediatric tumors—especially those near the brain, head, neck, spinal cord, heart and lungs—are particularly challenging to treat with conventional radiation, which can be associated with significant toxicities.

 Proton therapy largely prevents these sensitive areas from receiving any measurable dose of excess radiation.
-The result is fewer long-term side-effects—developmental abnormalities, growth delay, reduction in IQ, secondary cancers—and less risk of recurrence.
+The result is fewer side effects during treatment and fewer long-term side effects than seen from conventional radiation including developmental abnormalities, growth delay, reduction in IQ and intelligence, and secondary cancers.

 Pediatric cancers we treat